 Easton is Home of Frederick Douglass

-Former slave, author and politician Frederick Douglass was raised outside of Easton.
+Former slave, author, and politician Frederick Douglass were raised outside of Easton.
 His statue stands on the courthouse lawn in Easton.
-And, there are signs to historical points marking his life, but there’s controversy over the accuracy of those locations.
+And, there are signs of historical points marking his life, but there’s controversy over the accuracy of those locations.
 Also, the signs are hard to follow.

 The Historical Society of Talbot County has created a driving tour map that shows the areas where the civic leader once lived.